1UpJohn/1UpEngine3D/README.md

-# 1UpEngine3D
+# 1UpEngine3D (W.I.P)

-(W.I.P) C/C++ game engine for games with 3D graphics that run on console, PC, and mobile.
-Only used for 1Up Studios games, and added to github for educational purposes for learning by reading our source code
+1UpEngine3D is a C/C++ 3D game engine designed to power games across console, PC, and mobile platforms.
+Developed exclusively for 1Up Studios, this engine is now publicly available on GitHub for educational purposes, allowing developers and enthusiasts to study and learn from our source code.

+# FEATURES OF 1UpEngine3D:
+>> Uses **OpenGl** Renderer to run 3d models efficiently.
+>> Less performance issues, less *lag*